00 Days

 Herbal Honeys and Syrups

 Syrups make herbs tastier and they work well to soothe cough and sore throats.
 Local honey is best but should not be given to children under age 1.
-Powdered herbs are recommended to avoid the hassle of straining from honey.
+Powdered herbs are suggested to avoid the hassle of straining from honey.

 Basic Herbal Honey